 - 9. Heat the butter in a large saute pan over medium heat.
 Add the orange and lemon juices.
 Stir in the sugar and, stirring constantly, bring to a simmer.
 Cook for about 3 minutes, or until the mixture has thickened slightly.
 Add the Triple Sec and cognac and simmer for another minute.

 - 11. Take the entire pan to the table.
-Pour the Grand Marnier over the crepes and, holding the pan away from your face and your guests and using a fireplace match, carefully ignite the liqueur.
+Pour the Grand Marnier over the crepes and, holding the pan away from your face and your guests and using a long fireplace match, carefully ignite the liqueur.
 Let the flames die out.